National Underclassmen Combine

-Philosophy and objectives

-According to ESPN recruiting analyst Jamie Newberg, “Combines … are platforms for kids to get initially identified, for young kids to emerge, etc.” Dave Schuman, the founder of National Underclassmen Combine, observes that college football programs are now looking to younger students as potential recruits.
-Previously, a football player would not have to consider his options for playing collegiate football until his senior year.
-Now many elite programs are extending scholarship offers to students at the beginning of their junior years of high school.

 Combine structure

 A typical weekend combine organized by National Underclassmen is a three-day event.
 The first day consists of preparatory events: combine prep training, positions skill training and All American recruiting.
 Day 2 includes the actual combines: tests of athletic ability and football-specific skills.
 Seventh through ninth graders participate in the morning, while sophomores and juniors work out during the afternoon...

 The tests and drills on day two of the combine allow athletes to gauge their abilities against competition.
 Standard drills include the 40-yard dash, shuttle run, bench press and vertical leap.
 National Underclassmen Combine also administers position-specific drills, such as throwing strength and accuracy, catching ability, and offensive and defensive line work.

-Day three consists of special events such as a 7-on-7 tournament and “trench warfare” for linesmen.
+Day three consists of special events such as a 7-on-7 tournament and "trench warfare" for linesmen.
 Additionally, an awards ceremony for the most exceptional athletes of the weekend is held at the end of day three.
 Event managers hand out the overall MVP (most valuable player) award and positional MVP awards, as well as a number of other awards, including Strongest Man and Combine King.

 The top participants from all of the national combines are invited to take part in the regional Ultimate 100 camps.
 According to the National Underclassmen website, 50 percent of those invited to an Ultimate 100 camp go on to play college football at the Division 1 or 1aa level.
 The format of these camps is similar to the standard National Underclassmen weekend combine.
 The first Ultimate 100 camp was held in 2006.

-Combine recruiting process

-No explicit eligibility criteria exist, but participants must compete within their age group.
-NUC is the longest running underclassmen event and it's the most respected high school combine and football camp in the country.
-If you're serious about taking your game to the next level, playing college football or getting early exposure to college recruiters then attend an NUC Recruiting Event.
-NUC Sports has Combines, Showcases, Invite Only Camps, All Star Games, and 7 on 7 Tournaments.
-All NUC Sports Recruiting Events are in place to help the Athletes compete, get noticed, get exposure and get recruited.

-Results are made available to college coaches in the form of a report.
-Major sports sites such as ESPN.com and Rivals.com also regularly cover news from the combines.